rubyonracetracks/tutorial-rails-rubymn2/03-06-sponsor_delete.md

   * Enter the command "test1".
 The same 2 tests fail again because the "Delete Sponsor" button is missing.

 #### Delete Sponsor Button
 * Edit the file app/views/sponsors/show.html.erb.
-In the section for the edit and delete sponsor buttons, add the following code immediately after the "Edit Sponsor" button:
+Immediately before the "end" statement in the section for the edit/delete sponsor buttons, add the following code:
 ```
   <%= link_to "Delete Sponsor", @sponsor, method: :delete,
                             data: { confirm: "Are you sure you wish to delete this sponsor?" },